 24-25 APRIL 2017 | ORCHARD PARADE HOTEL, SINGAPORE

 The 1982 United Nations Convention on the Law of the Sea (UNCLOS) is one of the most significant accomplishments of the international community in the 20th century.
 UNCLOS establishes a comprehensive set of principles and rules that are intended to regulate all uses of the sea and the exploration and exploitation of its resources in all areas of ocean space.
 UNCLOS is often referred to as “a constitution for the oceans” and has been almost universally accepted.
 As indicated in its preamble, UNCLOS is based on the fundamental idea that the problems of the oceans are closely interrelated and must be addressed as a whole.
 In most respects, UNCLOS has met the test of time and is as relevant today as it was when it entered into force in 1994.

 Steps are being taken to address some of the gaps in the legal regime established in UNCLOS.
-In 2015, the United Nations General Assembly decided to develop an international legally binding implementation (ILBI) agreement under UNCLOS on the conservation and sustainable use of marine biological diversity in areas beyond national jurisdiction (BBNJ).
+In 2015, the United Nations General Assembly decided to develop an international legally binding instrument (ILBI) under UNCLOS on the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction (BBNJ).
 A Preparatory Committee has been established to make substantive recommendations on the elements of a draft text.
 These negotiations are commonly referred to as the BBNJ negotiations.

 Please click here to download the full eBrochure and programme.

 There is no conference fee for this event but registration is required to secure your seat.